 You don’t want to avoid exercising if you are suffering from chronic back pain.
 Most doctors, physical therapists, or trainers will recommend some form of exercise to help speed your recovery.
 What is essential, however, is to avoid any activities that exacerbate the pain.
 When your doctor recommends exercise to improve your back pain, avoid routines that could hinder your recovery, and choose alternatives that will benefit you.

-If you are in severe pain, the best exercise is to walk.
+If you are in severe pain, one of the best exercises is to walk.
 Walking boosts circulation and sends a fresh supply of oxygenated blood to where it hurts.
 The activity will reduce inflammation and decrease your discomfort.
 It’s essential to strengthen key muscles surrounding the back to help support it and decrease the likelihood of further pain.
 However, specific exercises detailed below can cause more harm, and you should avoid them.

 Four Exercises That Can Inflame Lower Back Pain